1. This movement process meets the reporting requirements:

 We aim to process all applications for access to the Service within 2 working days.

-Information will be provided promptly in an electronic format to the specified destination
+Information will be provided promptly in an electronic format to the specified destination.

 You will be required to print a summary of all of the information you provide to give to your haulier.
 You are strongly advised to save a copy of this information.

 If you realise you have made a mistake in any information you can correct it via the online system at any time before the day of the movement or by contacting us during Our operating hours.
-If the movement has already been notified to the destination you must contact us as soon as possible by email, phone or fax.
+If the movement has already been notified to the destination you must contact us as soon as possible by email, phone.
 You must give us details of the information you sent, and the correct information.
 We will correct it on eAML2 as soon as practicable

 Required movement feedback to the Bureau Service: